Sprained Ankle Exercises

 Please scroll down for a detailed description of how to do our recommended exercises.

-Strengthening the ankle and foot stability muscles can help control the foot’s motion through the gait cycle, including the Peroneal Muscles, Posterior Tibial Muscle, and soleus muscle.
+Strengthening the ankle and foot stability muscles can help control the foot’s motion through the gait cycle, including the Peroneal Muscles, Posterior Tibial, and soleus muscles.

 Alongside strengthening exercises, we recommend balance exercises for your foot and ankle.
 Balance exercises can be as simple as single-leg balance and can progress onto single-leg balance on an unstable surface such as a wobble cushion.